Blog / Concrete Contracting

 Park City's elevation and temperature swings can punish concrete that's placed without the right mix design and finishing discipline.
 When evaluating a contractor, ask how they address:

-- Air-entrained concrete for exterior slabs: entrained air improves freeze-thaw durability when moisture is present.
-At Park City elevations above 6,500 feet, air entrainment isn't optional for exterior flatwork — but it must be paired with proper finishing and curing.
+• Air-entrained concrete for exterior slabs: entrained air improves freeze-thaw durability when moisture is present.
+In Park City, it should be part of the exterior flatwork discussion and paired with proper finishing and curing.

-- De-icer and scaling risk: surface scaling can occur when finishing or curing is rushed, or when concrete is exposed to harsh de-icers too early — both common issues in Park City where de-icer use is heavy for 5–6 months a year.
-A contractor should give realistic guidance on when it's safe to use de-icers.
+• De-icer and scaling risk: surface scaling can occur when finishing or curing is rushed, or when concrete is exposed to harsh de-icers too early.
+A contractor should give realistic guidance on when de-icers are safe to use.

-- Cold-weather placement: Park City winters mean pours often happen in sub-freezing conditions.
-Cold-weather protocols include cold-weather mixes, ground heaters, insulated blankets, and accelerated cure protocols.
-Without them, the pour never reaches design strength.
+• Cold-weather placement: Park City winters can push pours into freezing conditions.
+Cold-weather plans may include adjusted mixes, ground heaters, insulated blankets, and longer cure protection.

-- Hot-day curing: summer days at altitude come with intense UV and low humidity.
-Evaporation control and disciplined curing prevent surface crazing and plastic shrinkage cracks.
+• Hot-day curing: summer days at altitude can bring intense UV and low humidity.
+Evaporation control and disciplined curing help reduce surface crazing and plastic shrinkage cracks.

 Site prep and drainage: where most long-term problems start